 The design and layout of the following listed intersections are perceived as barriers to bicyclists and pedestrians with origins and destinations on either side them.
 Pedestrians and slower moving cyclists can be in conflict with vehicles trying to change lanes and make turning movements.
+Cloverleaf intersection designs are particularly difficult for cyclists to use.
 The intersections are all located on State maintained streets.
-Improvements are needed to get users safely through or around these locations:
+Improvements which may include alternative facilities are needed to get users safely through or around these locations:

 - NC54 and US 15-501

-- NC54 by-pass and Merritt Mill Road
+- NC54 by -pass and Merritt Mill Road

-- US 15-501 South and Culbreth Road and Mount Carmel Church Road
+- US 15-501 South, S. Columbia and Culbreth Road and Mount Carmel Church Road (study to include providing a sidewalk crossing James Taylor bridge on the east side of the highway to connect S. Columbia and Mount Carmel Church Road)

 - US 15-501 North and Ephesus Church Road